Jelhill/ecommerce-microservices/README.md

     from postman, just trigget the customer endpoint with the below
         endpoint: http://localhost:4000/api/customer/sendOrder
         method: GET

+After successful build, before testing the application, the seeded customer and seeded product has to be ran in their respective services.
+The reason is to separate the seeded data from the application such that data are not seeded every time the application is tested.

 IMPORTANT INFO: If you have challenges with running the seeder, i have hardcoded some data that would automatically be called if the data is not fetched from db.
 This is to ensure ease in testing the code.